JorgeLRW/whale/README.md

 ## Try it in 60 seconds

-Run the smoke suite on the synthetic MRI phantom to validate your environment:
+Run the smoke suite on the synthetic phantom to validate your environment:

 ```powershell
 cd paper_ready